Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

  It is implemented here as a gradient, where the input color values blend linearly into the fog color for Z values between the fog_near and fog_far variables.
 If the input Z value is closer than the fog_near value, the input color values are passed through unchanged.
 At the fog_far Z value and beyond, the input color is replaced with the fog color but yet the Z-Buffer is still updated and the screen pixel is still drawn.

  I could not arrive at a rational reason why fog tables existed, so just the gradient is implemented here for simplicity sake.
 For different batches of triangles with different visual rendering requirements, the depths fog_near and fog_far could be adjusted accordingly.

+## Retrospective
+### Introduction
+ A lot of what I researched and discovered cannot be reflected in these program's source.
+But perhaps you would appreciate some brief random thoughts.
+### Design Mindset
+ It would have been tough to predict the winning companies in the PC 3D Accelerator era.
+Consider two approaches that could not have been more different: S3 ViRGE series versus 3dfx Voodoo series.
+- S3 had an extremely well-performing and well-priced 2D accelerator Super VGA chip.
+To ride the wave they decided to tack on a minimalistic 3D triangle edge stepper.
+Their new 3D chip fit in the same PCB footprint as their earlier 2D only chip.
+This is the cautious retreat approach.
+Let's not kill our existing income base on a risky fad that might not ever materialize.
+Be able to roll back to safe territory when the smoke clears.
+Did you know the ViRGE series had hardware video playback overlay and NTSC video capture capability that also worked decently well?
+- 3dfx started from scratch, and focused their limited engineering resources and transistor budget on just drawing triangles.
+Starting over with new hardware is usually a horrible idea because there isn't any existing software that works with it.
+Go big or go home.
+Their design had to be so blatantly obviously better in a field of competing geniuses.
+They won on fill rate speed, and speed indeed matters.
+But what to leave out, what to copy, what to skimp on, and what would waste time and be unused was largely unknowable at the time.
+I would say they wasted a lot of time and silicon die space on "data swizzling" (mixed big- and little endian swap conversion) features.

+In the end, both companies were sold off.
+But it's how they're remembered and celebrated, either famously or infamously.

+### Quips
+ Puffery: Did you know that ViRGE stands for Virtual Reality Graphics Engine?
+Which is complete and utterly laughable P.T.
+Barnum **SUCKER** level marketing?
+Reading the headline features and benefits claimed in the official datasheet is entertaining in its own right, compared to how it benchmarks.

+ Worthless Patents: Untold time was spent on 16-bit Z-Buffers to cater to stingy manufacturers that wanted minimum viable product.
+Hey, we noticed RAM is going to be very inexpensive soon, so what is the least amount of onboard RAM required?!
+Is it really genius to think if you have 80-bit, 64-bit, or 32-bit floating point, that it is *possible* to have a 16-bit floating point number?
+But really, is that a good use of resources?
+By the time the Patent Lawyer's check clears, technology would have just moved on.
+The value of a company's patent portfolio is more about jumping out from the shadows and saying GOTCHA and hoping the competitor also made the same shortcut.

+ 16-bit doesn't cut it: Basically all of these first-generation 3D accelerator chips dithered the final colors into either RGB 555 or RGB 565, thinking we wouldn't notice.
+For perspective, having a healthy variety of texture color reduction and compression choices to save memory footprint leads to overall more visual variety and better graphical look.
+But skimping on 2 bits per channel in the final display framebuffer is just being really cheap.
+This isn't the first time, and it won't be the last time that dithering is used to inflate the number of bits.
+Well on average it's 8 bits... if you stand far enough back and squint your eyes.
+And yes a lot of your HDR displays are only 8-bit, twice dithered.